-% If the problem is not solved, please contact us.
+X If the problem is not solved, please contact our Service Engineering Division or the nearest customer support center.

 Troubleshooting procedures described above must be undertaken by an authorized electrician or mechanical personnel familiar with the structures and the risks of the compressor and its related components.
-To ensure safe, reliable system performance, read before beginning work.
+To ensure safe, reliable system performance, read this manual as well as other relevant manuals completely to gain thorough understanding before beginning work.

 When a compressor does not need power supply to follow the procedure, shut down the power of the compressor and lock it in the OFF status.
 Failure to observe this caution may result in severe bodily injury or fatal accident.